Enhance your education

 http://www.unjf.fr/

-Established as a public interest group in 2009, the UNJF aims to pool the digital resources of its member institutions for the benefit of legal education.
+Established as a Public Interest Group in 2009, the UNJF aims to pool the digital resources of its member institutions to support legal education.

-The UNJF provides scientific and educational backing from the University for all the courses it offers and certifies.
-The courses it produces are developed, designed, and kept up to date by leading university specialists with extensive experience and recognized expertise, most often attested to by their reputation in their field of expertise.
+The UNJF provides the University’s scientific and educational endorsement for all the courses it offers and certifies.
+The courses it develops are designed, created, and kept up to date by leading academic specialists with extensive experience and recognized expertise, most often evidenced by their reputation in their respective fields.

 Science